Oluwashayo/todoapp/README.md

 # todoapp

-A todo flutter project with Getx statemanagement.
+A todo flutter app with Getx statemanagement.

 ## Getting Started